 Gord Fishell, Ph.D.

-Gord Fishell is an institute member and group leader in the Stanley Center for Psychiatric Research at Broad Institute and a professor of neurobiology at Harvard Medical School.
+Gord Fishell is an institute member at the Broad Institute of MIT and Harvard, a group leader in the Stanley Center for Psychiatric Research at Broad Institute, and a professor of neurobiology at Harvard Medical School.

 Fishell was previously the associate director of the New York University (NYU) Neuroscience Institute, Julius Raines Professor of Neuroscience and Physiology at NYU, and director of the graduate program in neuroscience and physiology at the NYU School of Medicine.
 He completed his Ph.D. in neurobiology from the University of Toronto and conducted postdoctoral research at Columbia University and the Rockefeller University.